matthewfeickert-talks/talk-agc-workshop-as-outcomes/talk.md

 .kol-1-2[
 .bold[Action items]
    * Integrate MLflow and Triton into workflows
-   * Follow up with Ops program for expanding support of Triton
+   * Follow up with Ops program for expanding support of Triton to more Analysis Facilities
-   * Follow up with [Dask-ML](https://ml.dask.org/) devs to ensure integration with MLflow works ]
+   * Follow up with [Dask-ML](https://ml.dask.org/) devs to ensure integration with MLflow works
+   * Understand Trition and ML framework compatibility
+      - XGBoost's JSON is painful with Trition, and fine to use PyTorch/TensorFlow, but if someone wants to use XGBoost should avoid limiting them
+]
 .kol-1-2[
 .center.width-100[[![triton-ux-problems](figures/triton-ux-problems.png)](https://indico.cern.ch/event/1260431/contributions/5315191/)]